John and Gerry's Orchids of Britain and Europe

 Ophrys classica

-This Ophrys is an Italian endemic with a range that was originally thought to be limited to the coast and hinterlands from the Grosetto area of southern Tuscany to the Latium region, south of Rome.
-It is now however thought to be more widespread and reported with certainty from Puglia.
-O. classica is at its most frequent in the Monte Argentaria area and its here that its range overlaps with several other closely related species.
-This assembly of morphologically similar Ophrys frequently causes difficulty with identification and years of introgression have created intermediate populations which defy diagnosis.
-There are in fact three other species with which it may be found in flower concurrently, O. argentariaO.tarquinia and the ubiquitous O. sphegodes.
+This Ophrys is an Italian endemic with a range once thought to be limited to coastal areas from southern Tuscany to the Latium region, south of Rome.
+It is now however known to be more widespread and reported with certainty from Puglia, including the Gargano peninsula.
+O. classica is at its most frequent in the Monte Argentaria area and its here that its range overlaps with several other similar species.
+This group of Ophrys can be difficult to separate, not simply due to their innate natural variation but particularly as years of introgression have created intermediate populations.
+There are commonly four other species which may be found in flower concurrently, O. argentariaO.tarquinia, O. maritima and O. minipassionis.
+Pollinators aside there is no truly unique characteristic that guarantees correct identification and the enthusiast frequently has to rely on a combination of phenology, distribution and striking morphological features.

 .